kimo871/Mini-projects/README.md

 # Landing Page Project
 ## Description :

-Project required for practicing and applying what i have learnt n js including es6 methods
+Project required for practicing and applying what i have learnt in js including es6 methods

 ### Instruction to run :